-In a Mindfulness-Based Stress Reduction or Mindfulness-Based Cognitive Therapy course, participants meet together as a class with an instructor for 8 weekly 2 – 2 1/2 hour classes, plus one all-day session Sunday 25th February 2018, (Venue TBC ).
+In a Mindfulness-Based Stress Reduction or Mindfulness-Based Cognitive Therapy course, participants meet together as a class with an instructor for 8 weekly 2 – 2 1/2 hour classes, plus one all-day session on Sunday 20th May 2018 (Venue TBC ).
 (N.B.
 Courses of less than 8 weeks duration and 2 hours per class are not recognised as MBSR or MBCT.)

 The emphasis in these courses is educational.
 There is ample time for discussion, but, while the course can be very therapeutic, it is not group therapy.
 Participants learn a different way of being with experience, bringing attention to what is happening here and now, rather than to what may or may not have happened in the past.

 The skill of mindfulness is taught through formal and informal mindfulness practices.
 Formal mindfulness meditation practices include the body scan meditation, mindful movement, sitting meditation and the 3-minute breathing space.
 Informal mindfulness meditation practice involves integrating mindfulness into every day life.

 In each class, participants have an opportunity to talk about their experience of the home practices, the obstacles that inevitably arise, and how to deal with them skillfully.
 Each class is organized around a theme that is explored through mindfulness practice, group inquiry and other relevant exercises.

 As mindfulness training is primarily experiential in nature, the main ‘work’ of the course is done at home between classes, using CDs with guided meditations that support participants developing practice outside of class.
 This requires devoting approximately 40 minutes per day to home practice.
 In many ways this commitment to daily practice is the most important aspect of the course.
 It is through personal experiencingof mindfulness that we come to understand the possibilities it opens for us in our daily lives.

 Over the eight weeks of the program, the practices help you to: